 Often, the customer can pick the car they want, apply for credit, get approved and drive off the lot within a matter of hours, all without leaving the dealership.

-Because credit scoring systems count multiple auto loan inquiries as a single inquiry, shotgunning does not affect a person's ability to qualify for credit.
+Each individual lender that accesses the borrower's credit report will appear on the report as a separate inquiry.
+But, because credit scoring systems count multiple auto loan inquiries as a single inquiry, this process of shopping for the best rate does not affect a person's ability to qualify for credit.

-When considering a large purchase, such as a new car, consumers should get a copy of their credit report well in advance to make sure that everything in it is accurate.
-Doing so will also give an idea of areas that might need work to improve the credit standing before applying for the car loan.
+When considering a large purchase such as a new car, consumers should get a copy of their credit report well in advance to make sure that everything in it is accurate and up to date.
+Doing so will also give the consumer an idea of areas they might need work to improve their credit standing before applying for the car loan.

-I also encourage everyone to consider purchasing a credit score at least once when they request their personal credit report.
-The credit score will come with a description of what from their personal credit report most affected the score, both positively and negatively.
-Those factors are specific to the individual's personal credit report and will enable them to identify the specific steps they need to take to become more creditworthy.
+I also encourage everyone to get a copy of their credit score at least once when they request their personal credit report.
+A credit score will come with a description of what items in a person's credit report are most affecting the score, both positively and negatively.
+Those credit score risk factors are specific to the individual's personal credit report and will help them identify the steps they need to take to become more creditworthy.

-Consider allowing your finance manager to share the credit score risk factor statements with your customers.
-Your customers can use those statements to help them take steps to improve their creditworthiness.
+Consider allowing your finance manager to share the credit score risk factor statements with your customers when they pull their credit for lending purposes.
+Your customers can use those statements to take steps to improve their creditworthiness.

 My final suggestion is to make sure your customers have reasonable expectations based on their overall financial situation.
 Getting prequalified with a lender can help consumers get a better idea of how much car they can truly afford.
-The best way to avoid disappointment is to not get their heart set on a luxury vehicle only to discover they can only qualify for a commuter car.
+The best way to avoid disappointment is to not get your heart set on a luxury vehicle only to discover you can only qualify for something more modest.

 Thanks for asking.